metacpan/metacpan-cpan-extracted/distros/L/LaTeX-Easy-Templates/README.md

 # ACKNOWLEDGEMENTS

-- LaTeX - excellent typography, superb aesthetics.
+- TeX/LaTeX - excellent typography, superb aesthetics.
+Thank you Donald Knuth and Leslie Lamport and countless contributors.
+- [Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate) - fast and feature-rich template engine.
+Thank you Shoichi Kaji and contributors.

 # LICENSE AND COPYRIGHT